 Central & South America Travel Destinations

-It’s hard to talk about travel for long, especially European trips without mentioning Rick Steves, a man who has been helping people learn about travel since 1976.
+It’s hard to talk about travel for long, especially European trips without mentioning Rick Steves, a man whose travel stories have inspired people since 1976.
 Steves has produced many respected guide books and tv shows, as well as writing columns, blogs, and delivering a weekly radio show.
+He’s been on the road since before half the people reading this post were born.

 Travel with Rick Steves is a podcast and radio show that explores a wide range of topics: hiking in Europe, cycling the silk road, eating in Sicily, and surfing in Polynesia.
 Rick Steves’ trip reports span decades but he also interviews some of the world’s best travel writers and adventurers such as Pico Iyer, Michael Scott Moore, Robert Reid, and the founder of Atlas Obscura.

-One of the best podcasts for practical advice on travel, as well as inspiration from the most travelled people in the world.
+One of the best podcasts for practical advice on travel, as well as travel tales, and inspiration from the most travelled people in the world.

 Program 576: Budget Travelers; Beginner’s Guide to Japan; Ireland Today